 October 2016, Live Garra Theatre addressed the issue of racism with a new play, "A Matter of Perspective"- eight people deliberate the guilt or innocence of a young black man arrested by two white police officers.
 Their divergent perspectives uncover deeply-rooted prejudices, exposing a broken American justice system that stares hatred in the face.

 Wanda Whiteside, founder of Live Garra Theatre received an Honorable Citation from the Maryland State House of Delegates for her work with the Silver Spring Town Center, Inc. She served on the Directors’ panel for the 17th annual Playwrights Forum Conference at Arena Stage, Washington, DC and participated in the 2014 & 2016 NAACP ACT-SO Award Competition as a Judge of Dramatic Arts.

 Wanda is on the advisory board and founding board member of the Silver Spring Town Center, Inc. She is a board member of the Theatre Consortium of Silver Spring.
 She was a presenter at the Black Theatre Symposium 2016 hosted by the University of Maryland re: state of affairs of Black Theatre in America.
-Wanda holds a Masters of Science in Business Management and is currently a Doctoral candidate (Ed.D) studying Organizational leadership.
+Wanda holds a Bachelor of Fine Arts in Theatre, a Masters of Science in Business Management and is currently a Doctoral candidate (Ed.D) studying Organizational leadership.